Here we explain the current state of building control legislation and how it affects Sunsquare products.

 The future for glass rooflight standards

-It is possible that in the future these two standards will be revised to include glass as well as plastic in the manufacture of the rooflights described EN1873 for individual rooflights and EN14963 for continuous roof lights.
-This will then give rise to the possibility of CE marking in line with the CPR.
+These two standards could see future revisions to include glass, as well as plastic, in the manufacture of the rooflights.
+This will increase the possibility of CE marking in line with the CPR.

-Eurocodes also provide a framework for creating harmonized technical specifications for building products and are intended to become the de facto standard for the private sector.
-The Eurocodes therefore replace the existing national building codes, however at present take up of Eurocodes is slow on private sector projects and existing national codes are still widely used by engineers.
-Eurocodes are published as separate European standards, each having a number of parts.
+Published as separate European standards, each Eurocode has many parts.
+They provide a framework for creating harmonised technical specifications for building products.
+They are to become the de facto standard for the private sector, replacing existing national building codes.
+Take up is slow on private sector projects for now.
+Existing national codes are still popular with many engineers.

 Sunsquare and the BSI Kitemark

-In this situation, whilst we await the changes necessary to the standards, Sunsquare has looked to provide customers with a symbol of assurance and quality.
-In order to do so, Sunsquare has worked with the British Standards Institute (BSI) to create a BSI Kitemark for rooflight products.
-This has been successful and a range of Sunsquare products can now be marked in this way with the Kitemark symbol.
-The Kitemark is a publicly well recognised symbol used widely on many products to give assurance of meeting standards.
+Until changes to the standards, Sunsquare has sought to provide customers with a symbol of assurance and quality.
+Sunsquare has worked with the British Standards Institute (BSI) to create a BSI Kitemark for rooflight products.
+This has been successful and a range of Sunsquare products are now marked in this way.
+The Kitemark is a recognised symbol used on many products to provide assurance of meeting standards.

-Sunsquare is confident in its products and is open to the rooflight industry, along with BSI we would welcome other players joining the Kitemark scheme.
-We hope to build the scope of the scheme and create a level playing field in the UK rooflight industry that our customers can understand and benefit from.
+Sunsquare is confident in its products and open to progress in the rooflight industry.
+Along with BSI, we welcome other players joining the Kitemark scheme.
+We want to create a rooflight industry filled with safe and innovative products that our customers can understand and enjoy.